camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 migration instructions for some activity types are only supported for transition instances (i.e., active asynchronous continuations) but not for activity instances.
 See the [chapter on execution time validation]({{< relref "#execution-time-validation" >}}) for details.

+{{< note title="Validation Limitations" class="warning" >}}
+The process engine can only validate that the process model can be migrated.
+But there are other aspects the user has to care about.
+You can read more about this in the section about [aspects not covered by validation](#aspects-not-covered-by-validation).
+{{< /note >}}

 ### One-to-One Relation Instruction